Metrological Relief

 The Metrological Relief is an Ancient Greek relief of a man with arms outstretched, cut with hammer and chisel on a triangular, marble slab between 460 and 430 BC.

-It was found in Turkey or the Greek Islands in 1625–26 AD by a chaplain called William Petty collecting sculptures for Thomas Howard, Earl of Arundel.
+It was found in Turkey or the Greek Islands in 1625–26 by a chaplain called William Petty collecting sculptures for Thomas Howard, Earl of Arundel.
 It was sold to Sir William Fermor in 1691 and then presented to Oxford University in 1755.
 It is now on display at the Ashmolean Museum in Oxford, United Kingdom.
 It was the only known metrological relief until 1988 when another was found on Salamis Island, Greece.